jamescherti/pathaction/README.md

 pathaction -t edit another-file.jpg
 ```

-(Note: The -t option specifies the tag, which allows you to apply a tagged rule.)
+(Note: The -t option specifies the tag, allowing you to apply a tagged rule.)

-This is how a `.pathaction.yaml` rule-set file looks like:
+Here’s an example of what a `.pathaction.yaml` rule-set file looks like:
 ``` yaml
 ---
 actions: